apibillme/tarp/README.md

 ### Purpose

-Provide a Rust Code Coverage tool
+Provide a Rust Code Coverage tool that works with Snap and Travis CI

 ## Features